 Sister Princess has an odd example.
 Haruka is from Germany and yet she acts more traditionally japanese than any of the cast: wearing kimono, conducting tea ceremonies, practicing with a naginata etc.

 Oniisama e...: Nanako Misonoo is one in training and she's already graduated from cooking and caretaking.
-She likely got it from her mom, who always seen in a kimono.
+She likely got it from her own mom, a beautiful and kind woman who is a great cook and is always seen in a kimono.

 Kazemakase Tsukikage Ran, being a show about ronin in Japan, has a few of these.
 One of them in particular is a lord's mistress: she's kind, gentle, family / house oriented, looks the part with a fancy kimono and has enough inner iron to save her infant son via Heroic Sacrifice.